Daklon/s3-exposer-helm/README.md

 1. There is no support for cluster autscaller yet.
 1. The number of replicas is manually defined.
 1. Only one bucket could be exposed.
 If you need to expose more buckets install the chart again with a different name and different values.
-1. You cannot decide the yet the service account name
+1. You cannot decide yet the service account name